A Lagrangian Approach to the Inhomogeneous Incompressible Euler Equation: Hamiltonian and Vorticity Formulation

 \subsection{Local Existence Via Vorticity Formulation}

 We recall that in the general dimension $d$, IIE is shown to be locally well-posed in $H^{s+1}\times H^{s+1}$ for $s>d/2$, and we refer the readers to \cite{Da06}\cite{[Da10]} \cite{[DF11]} for various well-posedness results in $L^p$-based Sobolev spaces and endpoint Besov spaces.
-Here we show the local existence in Sobolev space of the vorticity formulation \eqref{Vorticity IIE} of the inhomogeneous Euler equation.

-We restrict ourselves to the torus case $D=\mathbb T^2$ for convenience.
-We'll use the notation $H_0^k$ for space of mean-zero $H^k(D)$ functions, and we define the weighted space:
+Here, we show the local existence of strong solutions of IIE in Sobolev space via the vorticity formulation \eqref{Vorticity IIE}.
+We choose to work on a smooth and simply connected domain $D\subset \mathbb R^2$ for simplicity, but the proof of local well-posedness on $\mathbb T^2$ using \eqref{Vorticity IIE on Torus} is also available following the same line of argument.
+We also expect that the Lagrangian–Eulerian system \eqref{IIE Lagrangian} yields a unified proof of local well-posedness for strong solutions in all dimensions.
+For a similar Lagrangian approach to the local well-posedness of hydrodynamic models, we refer the interested reader to \cite{Co01a}\cite{CI08}\cite{MP25}\cite{Zh10}.
+However, we will only focus on the proof through our vorticity formulation to highlight its utility.